Shabtai (society)

-Shabtai (formerly known as Eliezer and Chai Society) is a global Jewish leadership society based at Yale University (though not officially affiliated in any way with Yale).
+Shabtai (Note: /ˈʃæbtaɪ/; שַׁבְּתַי, romanized: Shabtay) (formerly known as Eliezer and Chai Society) is a global Jewish leadership society based at Yale University.
+Like other independent student societies at Yale, Shabtai is not officially affiliated with the university.
 Shabtai's exclusive membership boasts a diverse group of Yale students, alumni, and current and former faculty.
 Time magazine has referred to Shabtai as Yale's "modish club du jour" and as the campus' "secret society of a different stripe."

 History

-Founded in 1996 by graduate students Ben Karp, Noah Feldman, Michael Alexander, future senator and presidential candidate Cory Booker, and Rabbi Shmully Hecht, the society was formed to bring together Jewish and non-Jewish leaders on Yale's campus in an intellectual salon setting influenced by secular and religious branches of Judaism.
+Founded in 1996 by graduate students Ben Karp, Noah Feldman, Michael Alexander, future senator and presidential candidate Cory Booker, and Shmully Hecht, a Rabbi of the Chabad Lubavitch Movement, the society was formed to bring together Jewish and non-Jewish leaders on Yale's campus in an intellectual salon setting influenced by secular and religious branches of Judaism.
 The society hosts weekly Shabbat dinner meetings in New Haven, featuring a discussion-based format and an ethos of mutual improvement that has been likened to Benjamin Franklin's Junto Club.
 As one journalist described it, "like Yale's famous secret societies, Shabtai is elite and exclusive, but unlike the infamous Skull & Bones or Scroll & Key or Book & Snake, it is not clandestine."
 Another described it as facilitating "the kind of conversations around the Shabbat table that bring together secular and sectarian, poor and rich, Muslim and Jew, student and scholar, Mormon and pagan and jock and genius."
 In 2014, a gift by Benny Shabtai and family facilitated the purchase of the Anderson Mansion, a late-nineteenth century mansion in New Haven's Orange Street Historic District.